Best Ethereum Exchange Reviews & Comparison

 Connect buyers and sellers automatically through an online website.
 The buyer states the requested price and the platform finds a seller that meets the bid.
 No direct communication is done between the buyer and seller.
 Trading platforms are usually the cheapest option when it comes to fees, but are also much more complicated than other options.

 A website that sells you Ethereum directly for a premium.
-Brokers are usually the easiest way to buy Ethereum but are also more expensive.
+Brokers are usually the easiest way to buy Ethereum but are also usually more expensive.

 Websites that connect buyers and sellers directly so they can negotiate on a price.
-While these sites usually allow for a wider array of options (payment methods, supported countries, etc.) they also hold a large amount of risk since you’re buying from an anonymous individual.
+While these sites usually allow for a wider array of options (payment methods, supported countries, etc.), they also hold a large amount of risk since you’re buying from an anonymous individual.
+Prices can also differ significantly, as they are set by the sellers.

 When examining an exchange you should take into account several factors: